Vlodzimej/scloud-rdp/README.md

 ## Building

+The libraries that come bundled with this projects have been verified to build up to Big Sur with XCode 13.4.1.

+Your contributions with fixes for later MacOS versions and XCode are welcome.

 ### Building Libraries
 First, build dependent libraries, optionally providing the type of build as a parameter:

 ```bash
 ./build-libs.sh Debug
 ```

 ### Gotchas